alem355/lmru--tech/content/en/values/people.md

 The Retro is the event giving an opportunity for the team to inspect itself and create a plan for improvements to be enacted next time.
 {{< /glossary >}}

-{{< glossary title="Innersource" >}}
+{{< glossary title="InnerSource" >}}
-[Being innersource-ready](https://adeo.github.io/innersource) means that you are ready to collaborate with other developers, including developers in your team.
+[Being InnerSource Ready](https://adeo.github.io/innersource) means that you are ready to collaborate with other developers, including developers in your team.
 {{< /glossary >}}

 {{< glossary title="Contribution conventions" source="https://adeo.github.io/innersource" >}}
 The project uses a consistent convention to handle contributions from it’s own team but also for external teams, I.E: pull requests, code-review and branch permissions
 {{< /glossary >}}

-{{< alert color="warning" title="Antipatterns" >}}
+{{< alert color="warning" title="Antipattern" >}}
-1. Overfulfill your own tasks while your colleague can not finish in time and you were able to help.
+Overfulfill your own tasks while your colleague can not finish in time and you were able to help.
-2. One team member thinks you should format code with tabs and another insists on spaces during the code review.
 {{< /alert >}}

 ---